iMved2075/movie-recommender-system/README.md

 ## API Integration

 The project uses the TMDB API to fetch movie posters.
-Ensure you have a valid API key and replace it in the `fetch_poster` function in `.venv` file.
+Ensure you have a valid API key and replace it in the `.venv` file.

 ## Example
 For recommendation based on selected movie: